chpill/chpill.github.io/en/posts/rapid-feedback-webdev-with-closeables-and-reitit.md

 Now, we get to more interesting functions:

 * `complete-routes` returns the complete routing table of the application.
-* `inject-counter` returns a very simple ring middleware that will provide the modest "source of truth" to any handler it is applied to.
+* `inject-counter` returns a synchronous ring middleware that will provide the counter atom to any handler it is applied to.
 * `make` turns the routing table into a fully fledged handler, with the previous middleware being applied globally.
 * `make-reloading` calls a handy development helper from Reitit: the